The Fat Ewe Farm 'n Bed and Breakfast

 The resident sheep will also have to earn their keep by providing wool.
 Karakul, Icelandics and Jacobs are very hardy and have lovely wool for spinning and felting too.
 We are adding two Est'a Laine Merinos for wool and 3 Cotswolds as well as some Finnsheep.
 The Babydoll Southdowns have joined the farm in 2013.
 We have recently acquired purebred registered Blue Faced Leicesters and will be getting 2 Rombouillet ewes.

 Pygmy and Nigerian Dwarf goats will offer excellent brush and weed control.
 They are so cute and comical with their play head butts and the way they speak to each other.
 The 2014 kids will be cross bred to an Angora to produce Pygora and Nygora goats for fiber.

 The Kahki Campbell and Rouen ducks will provide the farm with pest control.
 Saxony and Ancona ducks have joined the farm as well as some wonderful Pomeranian Saddleback and American Buff geese, which are great protectors for the smaller birds while they are working.

 Of course where there are flocks there are dogs.
 Robbie, the crazy border collie will be roaming the ponderosa.
-Harley, a 2 1/2 year old Maremma and Ofcharka, the livestock guardian puppy, along with Jenna and Jade (the new Maremma puppies) are the guardians, though Robbie has become a great sky watcher as well.
+Harley, a 2 1/2 year old Maremma and Ofcharka, the livestock guardian dog, along with Jenna and Jade (the Maremma sisters) are the guardians, though Robbie has become a great sky watcher as well.
 Mike and Joe, Pyrenees/Maremma cross boys are in training living with the sheep, though they do not want to stay in the pen.

 This is going to be fun!